Skiing in the DOLOMITES on the most beautiful mountains in the world

-Skiing in the winter sports region Dolomiti Superski
+Skiing in the winter sport region Dolomiti Superski

-You’ve finally made it before the King of the skiing carousels.
+You’ve finally made it at the King of the skiing carousels.
 The largest, the most beautiful, the most renowned and thrilling one.
-Dolomiti Superski is once again ready to show off its best side: natural nature!
+Dolomiti Superski is once again ready to show off it's best side: natural nature!
 It’s ready to offer you unique and new emotions you’ve never experienced before.
-The most beautiful peaks in the world, the Dolomites, UNESCO World Heritage… those same, ancient stone cliffs made of Dolomia, which tinge a subtle shade of red when people gaze at them at sunset.
+The most beautiful peaks in the world, the Dolomites an UNESCO World Heritage, with an ancient stone cliffs made of Dolomia, which tinge a subtle shade of red when people gaze at them at sunset.

 The Dolomites in Italy - always worth a visit

 Yes, they are waiting for you.
 12 skiing areas, slopes which are a constant thrill and others which are for the mild of heart, there’s something for everyone, state-of-the-art lift facilities, 1,200 km of snow, sunkissed and enticing slopes.
 You can choose the carousel closer to home or push yourself to the limits, skiing where few men have ever skied before.
 You can reach the 3,300 metres of the Marmolada, you can cross the Tognola gate and whizz by the Pale di San Martino, cross Ladin valleys and gaze at the 3 Cime di Lavaredo which welcome you with a gracious nod.
 Cross those peaks which saw the battles of WWI, today, a heaven of peace.